DLFMetadataAssessment/DLFMetadataQAWorkshop17/OpenRefine.md

 Click **Create Project**.

-## The Interface
+## The OR Interface
 After the data loads, you will be staring at the default Refine interface for your new project.
 In the upper lefthand corner, you will see your project name (which can be changed by clicking on it) next to the OpenRefine logo.
 (If you need to return to the starting screen, click that logo.)

 Each of the columns in the data have drop-down menus (the upside down triangles).
 When you select an option in a particular column (e.g. to make a change to the data), it will affect all the cells in the column currently selected.
 (We will discuss this more below in Faceting).
 The column at the extreme left of the screen is the **All Data** menu.
 The All drop-down will let you make changes across all columns in one pass.
 It also manages the Star and Flag toggles -- more on that in Faceting.

 ### Rows vs. Records

 OpenRefine has two modes of viewing data: Rows and Records.
 Upon project creation, the default setting is Rows mode, where each row represents a single record in the data set -- in our case, one entry in the database.
 In Records mode, OpenRefine can group multiple rows as belonging to the same Record.
 Multi-row records happen when Refine detects multiple values within the selected record or node.

-However, like a database, the first column needs to act as "Key" column; if the first column has empty cells, as ours does, these will be erroneously treated as part of the previous record:
+Like a database, the first column needs to act as "Key" column; if the first column has empty cells, as ours does, these will be erroneously treated as part of the previous record:

 ![refine-3.png](images/refine-3.png)